Mashrafe Mortaza: Political career

-Although he had never been involved in politics during his cricket career, Mortaza collected an MP nomination form for 2018 Bangladeshi general election on 11 November 2018 under Awami League's banner.
+Although he had never been involved in politics during his cricket career, Mashrafe collected an MP nomination form for the 2018 Bangladeshi general election on 11 November 2018 under Awami League's banner.
 In December 2018, he won a seat in parliament, with 96% of the votes in his constituency, Narail-2.
-He contested in the election from Narail-2 constituency and after the declaration of results he eventually won the seat by a huge margin by 2,71,210 votes from his rival.
+He contested the election from Narail-2 constituency and after the declaration of results he eventually won the seat by a huge margin by 2,71,210 votes from his rival.

-In February 2019, he has become member of the Parliamentary Standing Committee on Youth and Sports Ministry of the eleventh Jatiya Sangsad.
+In February 2019, he became a member of the Parliamentary Standing Committee on Youth and Sports Ministry of the eleventh Jatiya Sangsad.
 He is also the youth and sports secretary of Bangladesh Awami League since December 2022.

-The former skipper of Bangladesh cricket team, Mashrafe Bin Mortaza, has been made the youth and sports affairs secretary of ruling party Awami-League (AL).
+Mashrafe was made the youth and sports affairs secretary of former ruling party Awami-League (AL).

+In January 2024, he was appointed as a Whip of Jatiya Sangsad.